Private Tutoring

-The tutoring program has been designed by mums, Early Years practitioners, SEND specialists and qualified primary school teachers.
-With our experience and knowledge, we wanted to create a selection of programs that would work with different learning styles and be adaptable to all abilities.
+Our private tutoring service has been crafted by a dedicated team of mums, Early Years practitioners, SEND specialists, and qualified primary school educators.
+Drawing from our collective experience and expertise, we aim to provide individualised tutoring that caters to diverse learning styles and can be tailored to accommodate all abilities.

 As a mother of two children who completely differ educationally, I have witnessed how much personalised extra help outside of school has developed both of my children academically as well as a huge confidence growth.
 Jaida came home from school comparing herself to children who she called ‘clever’, referring to herself as ‘not smart’ and different to her peers.